-Additionally, the Emergency Identification Decals were revisited and implemented.
-These decals were presented to the Emergency Medical Services for Children Committee Meeting and the response and interest was outstanding!
-Most EMS agencies have requested the decals to have on hand for distribution and also look for them on child restraints in the event of an emergency.
-If a crash should occur, and the parent or caregiver is unconscious or fatally injured, these decals ensure rapid identification of small children in car seats or boosters in the event of an emergency.
+To date, more than 10,000 Emergency Identification Decals have been distributed throughout the State.
+These decals are free of charge and ensure rapid identification of young children in car seats or booster seats in the event that a crash should occur or an emergency, and the parent or caregiver is unconscious or fatally injured.
+This information is crucial to first responders.
 The parent or caregiver is encouraged to fill out the information on the decal and place it on the right front corner (child's right) under the cushion or center back of the child's safety seat.

 Additional information regarding the Emergency ID Decals has been made available on the CPS website - www.dmv.wv.gov/cps under "Tips for Parents."
-The website for CPS was updated to include the law, statewide fitting stations and information, news and events, tips for parents, CPS newsletters, and links.
+The website for CPS is updated on a regular basis.